 Phone: 098379 66552

-Gulati’s: Apparently, this (apart from Shama) is where everyone is going these days.
-My best guess is that it is a franchise of ‘Chawla’s Chic Inn’ (that word is to be read as ‘chicken’; over the years I have understood that some punjabis go by what they feel about a word or a phrase, and the real meaning can go and take a walk) run by a certain Gulati family.
-There are two take-away outlets of ‘Gulati’s’.
-I went to the one on the Bareilly-Nainital Road.
-Both the joints are known for non-vegetarian food.
+Apparently, this (and Shama) is where everyone is going these days.
+My best guess is that it is a franchise of ‘Chawla’s Chic Inn’ (that word is to be read as ‘chicken’; over the years I have understood that some Punjabis go by what they feel about a word or a phrase, and the real meaning can go and take a walk) run by a certain Gulati family.
+There are two takeaway outlets of ‘Gulati’s’.
+I went to the one on Bareilly-Nainital Road.
+Both outlets are known for non-vegetarian food.

 Recommendation: Afghani chicken, mutton seekh kebab, tandoori chicken.